Tufton Capital Management Buys 737 Shares of iShares Core S&P Small-Cap ETF (NYSEARCA:IJR)

-Tufton Capital Management grew its stake in shares of iShares Core S&P Small-Cap ETF (NYSEARCA:IJR – Free Report) by 8.6% in the 1st quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+Tufton Capital Management raised its stake in shares of iShares Core S&P Small-Cap ETF (NYSEARCA:IJR – Free Report) by 8.6% during the 1st quarter, according to its most recent filing with the Securities and Exchange Commission.
 The institutional investor owned 9,265 shares of the exchange traded fund’s stock after acquiring an additional 737 shares during the quarter.
-Tufton Capital Management’s holdings in iShares Core S&P Small-Cap ETF were worth $896,000 as of its most recent SEC filing.
+Tufton Capital Management’s holdings in iShares Core S&P Small-Cap ETF were worth $896,000 at the end of the most recent reporting period.

-Several other institutional investors and hedge funds have also recently modified their holdings of IJR.
-Align Wealth Management LLC bought a new stake in iShares Core S&P Small-Cap ETF in the 4th quarter worth about $26,000.
-JDM Financial Group LLC bought a new stake in iShares Core S&P Small-Cap ETF in the 4th quarter worth about $26,000.
-Bbjs Financial Advisors LLC bought a new stake in iShares Core S&P Small-Cap ETF in the 4th quarter worth about $28,000.
-Pflug Koory LLC increased its holdings in iShares Core S&P Small-Cap ETF by 293.8% in the 4th quarter.
-Pflug Koory LLC now owns 315 shares of the exchange traded fund’s stock worth $30,000 after buying an additional 235 shares in the last quarter.
-Finally, Coston McIsaac & Partners increased its holdings in iShares Core S&P Small-Cap ETF by 11,366.7% in the 4th quarter.
-Coston McIsaac & Partners now owns 344 shares of the exchange traded fund’s stock worth $32,000 after buying an additional 341 shares in the last quarter.
+Several other hedge funds and other institutional investors have also bought and sold shares of the stock.
+Ironwood Wealth Management LLC. boosted its position in shares of iShares Core S&P Small-Cap ETF by 8.3% in the 1st quarter.
+Ironwood Wealth Management LLC. now owns 78,641 shares of the exchange traded fund’s stock worth $8,484,000 after purchasing an additional 6,036 shares in the last quarter.
+United Bank boosted its position in shares of iShares Core S&P Small-Cap ETF by 5.6% in the 1st quarter.
+United Bank now owns 27,546 shares of the exchange traded fund’s stock worth $2,972,000 after purchasing an additional 1,456 shares in the last quarter.
+Rhumbline Advisers boosted its position in shares of iShares Core S&P Small-Cap ETF by 67.2% in the 1st quarter.
+Rhumbline Advisers now owns 52,705 shares of the exchange traded fund’s stock worth $5,686,000 after purchasing an additional 21,177 shares in the last quarter.
+Cibc World Market Inc. boosted its position in shares of iShares Core S&P Small-Cap ETF by 4.8% in the 1st quarter.
+Cibc World Market Inc. now owns 24,791 shares of the exchange traded fund’s stock worth $2,674,000 after purchasing an additional 1,128 shares in the last quarter.
+Finally, Vontobel Holding Ltd. boosted its position in shares of iShares Core S&P Small-Cap ETF by 19.7% in the 1st quarter.
+Vontobel Holding Ltd. now owns 8,847 shares of the exchange traded fund’s stock worth $954,000 after purchasing an additional 1,455 shares in the last quarter.

 iShares Core S&P Small-Cap ETF, formerly iShares S&P SmallCap 600 Index Fund, seeks investment results that correspond generally to the price and yield performance of the Standard & Poor’s SmallCap 600 Index (the Index).
 The Index measures the performance of publicly traded securities in the small-capitalization sector of the United States equity market.